fbpx

 M’s Pub

 M’s Pub has been an Omaha staple for over forty years, which is why residents and tourists alike were devastated when a fire destroyed the beloved restaurant in 2016.
 But, M’s Pub rebuilt and came back stronger than ever!
-They’ve got a great drink selection, classic American dishes, and a trendy industrial decor.
+They’ve got a great drink selection, classic American dishes, and trendy industrial decor.
 Stop by M’s Pub to truly get a taste of Omaha culture!

 Old Market Candy Shop